marcpalmer/HORN/spec.md

 into the DOM nodes.

-Now let's say we want to show the genre, but internally this genre is represented by a code or unique id - we use the HTML <abbr> tag:
+Now let's say we want to show the genre, but internally this genre is represented by a code or unique id - we use the HTML &lt;abbr&gt; tag:

+{% highlight html %}
 <div class="horn _book">
 	<h1 class="_title">Presentation Zen</h1>
 	<p>